Swing states scramble to keep elections on track in hurricanes’ wake

 In North Carolina, new steps to make voting easier

 The North Carolina State Board of Elections unanimously passed an emergency resolution on Monday to make it easier to vote in the 13 counties most damaged by the storm.
-The biggest change is allowing people to hand-deliver their mail ballot anywhere in the state (they’d previously been required to turn them in at their own county election offices).
+The biggest change is allowing people to hand-deliver their mail ballot anywhere in the state.
+(They’d previously been required to turn them in at their own county election offices.)

 Counties short on poll workers to run the elections can now recruit people from other parts of the state to work the polls.
 On Wednesday, the North Carolina legislature approved $5 million in emergency funding for the 25 counties impacted by the storm.